r41ph/github-repo-search/README.md

-Playing with the Github API
+Playing with the Github API.

 So far tested only in Chrome.